Urotsukidōji: New Saga (2002 remake)

-This series was named The Urotsuki (ザ・うろつき, Za Urotsuki), also known as Urotsukidōji: New Saga in the west, and was released in North America on 9 March 2004.
+This series was named The Urotsuki (ザ・うろつき, Za Urotsuki), also known as Urotsukidōji: New Saga outside Japan, and was released in North America on 9 March 2004.
 This three-disc collection is a retelling of the first episode in The Legend of the Overfiend.
 It has the same basic plot as Birth of the Overfiend, the main differences being that Ozaki is now one of the main characters, and the story focuses more on him, while Nagumo is now a supporting character.
 Furthermore, Megumi is completely absent, Akemi is a clairvoyant leader of a biker gang, Nikki is gender swapped and the queen of Makai is given a more active role.

 New Urotsukidoji manga

 After the popularity of the anime version of his work, Maeda would create a new Urotsukidoji manga in the early 90s that is a reboot of the original manga with a completely new story and characters.
 The protagonist of the story is Honoo Shishizawa, a young delinquent gang leader who obtains superhuman powers and discovers that the Chojin plans on remaking the world in his image, causing Honoo to make it his mission to destroy the Chojin and protect his world.
 Along the way, he meets Amano, Megumi and Kuroko, who are also after the Chojin.

 The manga ran from 1991 to 1993.